pulp/pulp_rpm/docs/installation.rst

 .. code-block:: bash

-   sudo dnf install -y gcc cmake bzip2-devel expat-devel file-devel glib2-devel libcurl-devel libxml2-devel python3-devel rpm-devel openssl-devel sqlite-devel xz-devel zlib-devel
+   sudo dnf install -y gcc make cmake bzip2-devel expat-devel file-devel glib2-devel libcurl-devel libxml2-devel python3-devel rpm-devel openssl-devel sqlite-devel xz-devel zlib-devel

 If you are on Ubuntu or Debian, install the build dependencies with this command:

 .. code-block:: bash

-   sudo apt install -y gcc cmake libbz2-dev libexpat1-dev libmagic-dev libglib2.0-dev libcurl4-openssl-dev libxml2-dev libpython3-dev librpm-dev libssl-dev libsqlite3-dev liblzma-dev zlib1g-dev
+   sudo apt install -y gcc make cmake libbz2-dev libexpat1-dev libmagic-dev libglib2.0-dev libcurl4-openssl-dev libxml2-dev libpython3-dev librpm-dev libssl-dev libsqlite3-dev liblzma-dev zlib1g-dev

 Once the build deps are installed, you can simply install the ``createrepo_c`` package.
 It is not yet available on PyPI, so for the time being we have hosted it ourselves: